-As an interesting aside, on Oct.
+Following the 2004 season, when the franchise relocated to Washington, D.C., the newly created Washington Nationals chose not to recognize any of the four numbers retired in Montréal; however, on Oct.
 18, 2005, the Montréal Canadiens honoured the former team by raising an Expos commemorative banner listing the retired numbers to the rafters of the Bell Centre.

-1987 ONE-OUNCE SILVER MEDAL
+1987 DAWSON MEDAL

-What’s more, while Dawson was making a name for himself in Montreal and then in Chicago, he was also earning a reputation in numismatics.
+What’s more, while Dawson was making a name for himself in Montréal and then in Chicago, he was also earning a reputation in numismatics.

 Dawson worked with a Florida coin dealer to amass a collection of coins that was noteworthy for its consistently high condition and rarity.
 Highlights include an 1897-O half dollar, an 1854-S gold eagle and an 1800 silver dollar.